GoogleCloudPlatform/python-compat-runtime/README.md

 - Copy the resulting tar.gz file to your application's folder, in the same directory as the Dockerfile.
-- Edit the Dockerfile in your application and look for the line that says `COPY (...) /home/vmagent/python-runtime.tar.gz`
+- Edit the Dockerfile in your application and look for the line that says `ADD (...) /home/vmagent/python-runtime.tar.gz`
-- Replace the URL in that line with the filename of your generated tar.gz file.
+- Replace that line with a COPY command, with the filename of your generated tar.gz file instead of the URL as the source, and the same destination.
+An example is included in the Dockerfile comments.
 - Deploy your application.
 A warning during deployment where your tar.gz file is rejected for addition because it is too large can be ignored.